layersony/birthday-akan-name/README.md

 ## Behaviour Driven Development

 1. Displays Form For Entering Date and Gender
-   - INPUT: User Enters Birth-Day via a Calander
+   - INPUT: User Enters Birth-Day via 3 inputs Day, Month, Year
    - INPUT: User chooses either Male or Female
-   - OUTPUT: Akan Name is Diplayed According What the User as Entered and Choose
+   - OUTPUT: Akan Name is Diplayed According What the User as Entered and Choosed

 2. Displays an Error Message if Date Input Left Blank
    - INPUT: ""
-   - OUTPUT: Empty Value, Choose a Valid Date
+   - OUTPUT: Invalid Day, Enter Between 1 and 31

 3. Displays an Error Message if Month Input is Left Blank
    - INPUT: ""
-   - OUTPUT: Invalid Month Entry, Re-Enter Month again"
+   - OUTPUT: Invalid Month, Enter Between 1 and 12

-4. Displays an Error Message if Gender Not Chosen
+4. Displays an Error Message if Year Input is Left Blank
    - INPUT: ""
+   - OUTPUT: Invalid Year, Enter Between 1950 and 2030

+4. Displays an Error Message if One or All Inputs is Left Blank
+   - INPUT: ""
+   - OUTPUT: Empty Entry, Please Fill the Form

+5. Displays an Error Message if Gender Not Chosen
+   - INPUT: ""
    - OUTPUT: Try Again.
-Please Do Select a gender
+Select a gender

-5. Clears Form and Reset the Message on Click
+6. Clears Form and Reset the Message on Click
    - INPUT: Click Reset Button
    - OUTPUT: Clears the Form Data